percolate/dripconfig/README.md

 ![build badge](https://circleci.com/gh/percolate/dripconfig.png?circle-token=80b53a2510ca246c448fd7e65c900b2102cc4e4a)

-A tool for doing configuration nicely -- currently in unstable alpha.
+A tool for doing configuration nicely -- sorta.

 This package has helpers for loading configuration and performing common setup tasks, e.g. for logging, stats, and datastore machinery.
 It provides a